heavyai/ibis-heavyai/docs/heavyai.rst

 - `to_ibis`
 - `from_ibis`

-:class:`~ibis.omnisci.api.HeavyDBClient` class is used to connect to an `omniscidb` database and manipulate data expressions.
+:class:`~ibis.heavyai.api.HeavyDBClient` class is used to connect to an `heavyai` database and manipulate data expressions.
 Its main methods are:

 - `__init__`